FasterSpeeding/Tanjun/docs/usage.md

 [AppCommandContext.defer][tanjun.abc.AppCommandContext.defer]; the client will even automatically defer by default if you haven't created an initial response within a couple of seconds.
-[Context.respond][tanjun.abc.Context.respond] is aware of deferrals so you likely won't need to think about automatic deferral;
-unless you're using
+[Context.respond][tanjun.abc.Context.respond] is aware of deferrals so you likely won't need to think about automatic deferral, unless you're using [AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response].
-[AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response].